 Mindful Eating Definition

 So, what does it mean to eat mindfully?
-This is the practice of being fully present when you eat as you listen to your body, whether it’s telling you that it’s hungry or it’s satisfied.
+This is the practice of being fully present when you eat as you listen to your body, whether it’s telling you that it’s hungry or it’s satisfying.

 In turn, eating mindfully encourages you to make conscious choices when it comes to the food that you eat, and how much, since you’ll seek what’s best for your body – and ultimately, your overall well-being.
 That said, here’s how and why you should practice a mindful eating diet.